Duatic/dynaarm_documentation/source/doc/introduction.rst

 Introduction
 ============

-The DynaArm is an innovative robotic arm designed for high precision, flexibility, and integration into diverse applications.
-It combines advanced hardware with modular software to deliver powerful performance for research, industry, and prototyping.
+The DynaArm is a 6-DOF, high-performance robotic arm designed for contact-rich manipulation, ease of use, and demanding applications in unstructured environments.
+Combining advanced hardware with modular software, it delivers powerful performance for research, industry, and prototyping.

+With its significant payload capacity and lightweight, compact form factor, the DynaArm achieves exceptional speed and agility through innovative pseudo-drive technology.
+Its design emphasizes high transparency and backdrivability, enabling dynamic, precise movements and facilitating seamless human-robot interaction for collaborative operations.

 Unique Features
 ---------------